O JARGON BUSTER

 - This annual event is the most important inter-club

-Traditionally, it was a knock-out competition with pairs of clubs
+competition.
+Traditionally, it was a knock-out

-competing against each other
+competition with pairs of clubs competing against each

-The current format has only two rounds, the first being regional heats
+football's FA Cup.
+The current format has only two

-The competition was invented by CompassSport
+competition was invented by CompassSport magazine

 but is run by BOF.

-A CompassSport Cup event requires eight different courses,
+A CompassSport Cup event requires eight different

-with people from different age classes running
+courses, with people from different age classes running different

-likes on each course.
+runners as it likes on each course.
+There is no

-some constraints to ensure that successful clubs field people in a wide
+ensure that successful clubs field people in a wide

 variety of age classes.
-Current
+Competition web site.

 - CompassSport Trophy

-- Equivalent of the CompassSport Cup for
+- Equivalent of the CompassSport Cup

-The rules are the same as for the Cup except that only 13
+for smaller clubs.
+The rules are the same as for the Cup

-scorers are required.
-A change to the threshold splitting big and small
+the threshold splitting big and small clubs meant that

 - Concorde Chase